Knoxville, Tennessee | USA

 Making a Difference: Action Research for a Change

-We invite you to join us in Knoxville, Tennessee where our conference theme, MAKING A DIFFERENCE: ACTION RESEARCH FOR A CHANGE, will draw inspiration from the history of Highlander Education and Research Center, and the legacy of change that it has spawned.
+Our conference theme, MAKING A DIFFERENCE: ACTION RESEARCH FOR A CHANGE, drew inspiration from the history of Highlander Education and Research Center, and the legacy of change that it has spawned.
 The epigraph from Myles Horton above refers to his founding of the Highlander Folk School, but also speaks to unique contexts and a focus on interaction that are broadly understood elements of the of diverse field of action research.

-As with Action Research, this will not be your typical conference.
-This will be a platform for Inter-Action.
-Dialogue will be our primary form of interaction with skilled facilitators encouraging participants to join the action and to think together collaboratively.
+As with Action Research, this was not a typical conference.
+This was a platform for Inter-Action.
+Dialogue was our primary form of interaction with skilled facilitators that encouraged participants to join the action and to think together collaboratively.

 Session discussions lead by Pam McMichael (Executive Director, Highlander Research and Education Centre), Mary Brydon Miller (Professor, University of Cincinnati), Cathy Bruce (Dean of Education, Professor at Trent University), Doris Santos (Associate Professor at Universidad Nacional de Colombia), Esmeralda Balthazar (Highlander Research and Education Centre)